Lunar Roving Vehicle

 The Lunar Roving Vehicle (LRV) is a battery-powered four-wheeled rover used on the Moon in the last three missions of the American Apollo program (15, 16, and 17) during 1971 and 1972.
-It is popularly called the Moon buggy, a play on the term dune buggy.
+It is popularly called the Moon buggy, a play on the term "dune buggy".

 Built by Boeing, each LRV has a mass of 462 lb without payload.
 It could carry a maximum payload of 970 lb, including two astronauts, equipment, and cargo such as lunar samples, and was designed for a top speed of 6 mi/h, although it achieved a top speed of 11.2 mph on its last mission, Apollo 17.

 Each LRV was carried to the Moon folded up in the Lunar Module's Quadrant 1 Bay.
 After being unpacked, each was driven an average of 30 km, without major incident.
 These three LRVs remain on the Moon.

 History

 The concept of a lunar rover predated Apollo, with a 1952–1954 series in Collier's Weekly magazine by Wernher von Braun and others, "Man Will Conquer Space Soon!"
-In this, von Braun described a six-week stay on the Moon, featuring 10-ton tractor trailers for moving supplies.
+In this, von Braun described a six-week stay on the Moon, featuring 10-ton tractor-trailers for moving supplies.

-In 1956, Mieczysław G. Bekker published two books on land locomotion.
-At the time, Bekker was a University of Michigan professor and a consultant to the U.S. Army Tank-Automotive Command's Land Locomotion Laboratory.
+In 1956, Mieczysław G. Bekker published two books on land locomotion while he was a University of Michigan professor and a consultant to the U.S. Army Tank-Automotive Command's Land Locomotion Laboratory.
 The books provided much of the theoretical basis for future lunar vehicle development.

+In 1959, Georg von Tiesenhausen conceived the lunar rover as a four-wheel-drive vehicle with noninflated, flexible wheels.